WetSuiteLeiden/example-notebooks/README.md

 Each folder has its own README that clarifies what you can find there.
 Be sure to browse around!

 ## License

-Available under the European Union Public License v1.2 (EUPL-1.2), or, at your option, any later version.
+The content in this repository is available under the European Union Public License v1.2 (EUPL-1.2), or, at your option, any later version.